 Frequently Asked Questions

 How do I join the Club?
 You can join the Club simply by mailing your dues by check payable to the Irish American Club, PO Box 1683, Portland, ME 04104, or paying via Pay Pal on this website.
 All we need is you contact information, including your mailing address, to enroll you.
-We will process your membership usually within 24 hours, and you should receive your first newsletter during the first week of the month.
+We will process your membership usually within 24 hours, and you will be on our mailing and email lists.

 How Irish do I need to be to join the Club?
 None.
 We are a social club that is designed to enjoy and pass on Irish culture, not hoard it.
 Think of it like taking a French language class, an Italian cooking class, or a Flamenco dance class—it’s the beauty of the culture that matters, not the pedigree of the students.
 We welcome all kinds from all paths of life.